libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 {{% /tabs %}}

-### Use JSONata in service tasks

-JSONata can be used in many Rhize BPMN tasks.
+### JSONata in BPMN elements

-Particularly, the [JSONata service task]({{< relref "/how-to/bpmn/bpmn-elements/#jsonata-transform" >}}) exists to receive input and pass it to another element or system.
+JSONata can be used in many Rhize BPMN elements Particularly, the [JSONata service task]({{< relref "/how-to/bpmn/bpmn-elements/#jsonata-transform" >}}) exists to receive input and pass it to another element or system.

 Though JSONata tasks are the most common use of JSONata,